Inclusion and Diversity

 Division-based Inclusion and Diversity Funds

-Each of Caltech's six academic divisions—Biology and Biological Engineering; Chemistry and Chemical Engineering; Engineering and Applied Science; Geological and Planetary Sciences; Humanities and Social Sciences; and Physics, Mathematics and Astronomy—is fully committed to diversity, equity, and inclusion.
-Division-based funds provide essential resources that division chairs can use to create scholarships or fellowships for minoritized students, support the recruitment of faculty from underrepresented backgrounds, invite diverse visiting faculty and other speakers to present to the campus community, and implement other initiatives that foster a diverse and inclusive academic environment.
+Each of Caltech's six academic divisions—Biology and Biological Engineering; Chemistry and Chemical Engineering; Engineering and Applied Science; Geological and Planetary Sciences; Humanities and Social Sciences; and Physics, Mathematics and Astronomy—is fully committed to diversity, equity, and inclusion for all.
+Division-based funds provide essential resources that division chairs can use to create scholarships or fellowships, support the recruitment of faculty from all backgrounds, invite visiting faculty and other speakers to present to the campus community, and implement other initiatives that foster an inclusive academic environment.

 For more information, contact Bettie Woods, executive director of development.